jarviscog/enhanced-flashbang/README.md

 Have you ever thought that the flashbangs in Counter Strike: Global Offensive arn't realistic enough?

 If so, this is the project for you!
-All you need is a 1000 watt power supply, and a little bit of soldering skill.
+All you need is a 1000 watt power supply, some bright lights and a little bit of soldering skill.

 ## Usage